Christian Woman

 "Christian Woman" is a single by gothic metal band Type O Negative from their 1993 album Bloody Kisses.
-It is one of two songs (the other being "Black No. 1") that people credit with propelling the band into the mainstream.
-The song is inspired by a real woman Peter Steele with whom he was once romantically involved.
+It is one of two songs (the other being "Black No. 1") that is credited with propelling the band into the mainstream.
+The song is inspired by a real woman with whom lead singer and songwriter Peter Steele was once romantically involved.
 Steele told Revolver, "She was a Roman Catholic, much as I am, but she would get off on breaking the rules a little bit.
 She would ask me to dress up as a priest and, well, I guess you can just imagine what would happen after that.
 So, I guess you could say I have a bit of a priest infection."

 Music videos

 Two music videos exist for this song.
 The most well-known video, directed by Jon Reiss, uses the radio edit of the song, which is four minutes and twenty-four seconds long.
 The other video uses the longer album version of the song, which has a significantly longer runtime of eight minutes and fifty-eight seconds.
 Both videos are available on the 1998 video album After Dark.